Translated by Allie

 How To Eat 12 Popular Japanese Dishes Correctly

-Did it ever happen to you to hesitate about eating a Japanese dish because you weren't sure how exactly you should eat it?
-This article intends to solve such problems.
-Check out what is the correct way to eat sushi, tempura and other dishes!
+Have you ever hesitated about eating a Japanese dish because you weren't sure how exactly you should eat it?
+This article intends to solve such problems!
+Check out what is the correct way to eat sushi, tempura and other dishes.